-UNODC works to harness the potential of the Organized Crime Convention to address serious crimes relating to trafficking in cultural property when committed by organized crime groups.
+UNODC works to harness the potential of the United Nations Convention against Organized Crime to address serious crimes relating to trafficking in cultural property when committed by organized crime groups.
 Many of the provisions of the Convention are relevant to the transnational crime of trafficking in cultural property, and, in turn, many of its provisions empower States parties to rally against transnational criminals to protect their common cultural heritage.
 Furthermore, the adoption by the General Assembly of the International Guidelines for Crime Prevention and Criminal Justice Responses with Respect to Trafficking in Cultural Property and Other Related Offences has offered to the international community a new tool to strengthen its response to this form of crime.